 Roll call vote is used to ensure a precise tally of votes and can only be used only for resolutions.
-A Chair can elect to use a roll call vote in a close vote, or you can request it.
-If requested, the Chair must approve it.
+A Chair can elect to use a roll call vote in a close vote, or it could be requested by a delegate.
+If requested by a delegate, the Chair must approve it.
 A roll call vote will be taken in the English alphabetical order of the delegations.
 The Chair will call out countries in alphabetical order of the delegations present.
-You may answer:
+A delegate may answer:

-- Yes: Indicates support for the draft resolution - No: Indicates rejection of the draft resolution

-- No with Rights: You will be given the opportunity to explain your "no" vote, after voting has concluded - Abstain: Refrain from voting - Pass: You will wait until the rest of the committee has voted before making a decision
+- Yes: Indicates support for the draft resolution - No: Indicates rejection of the draft resolution - No with Rights: The delegation will be given the opportunity to explain its "no" vote, after voting has concluded - Abstain: Refrain from voting - Pass: The delegation will wait until the rest of the committee has voted before making a decision

-After the Chair returns to you if you have passed, you may only vote "yes," "no," or "abstain."
+After the Chair returns to delegations who have passed, these delegations may only vote "yes," "no," or "abstain."

-To pass a draft resolution, only simple majority (50% + 1) is required.
-Once all the resolutions on the table have been voted upon, you must motion to move out of voting bloc with a simple majority.
+To pass a draft resolution, only simple majority (50% +1) is required.
+Once all the resolutions on the table have been voted upon, a delegate must motion to move out of voting bloc with a simple majority.

-In addition, during voting bloc, you are not allowed to leave the room and no one is allowed to enter the room (advisors and BMUN staff included).
+In addition, during voting bloc, no delegate is allowed to leave the room and no one is allowed to enter the room (advisors and BMUN staff included).